 OxyContin abuse and addiction is a fairly new problem facing Americans.
-OxyContin® is a brand name for the pain reliever oxycodone (an opioid) and hydrochloride.
+It is a brand name for the pain reliever oxycodone (an opioid) and hydrochloride.
 It is a fairly new drug which was approved by the FDA in 1995.
 This drug, available by prescription only, is mainly used to relieve severe, chronic pain usually associated with injuries, arthritis, bursitis and cancer.
-It helps relieve pain by blocking the pain messengers sent to the brain and by releasing dopamine, a chemical that the body produces to relax or cause feeling of euphoria.
-Because of this, OxyContin addiction is becoming more common because of its misuse.
+It helps relieve pain by blocking the pain messengers sent to the brain and by releasing dopamine, a chemical that the body produces to relax or cause feelings of euphoria.
+Because of this, addictions are becoming more common with misuse.
 The tablets have become a favorable pain reliever because of its time-release capsules.
 This drug is only taken every twelve hours, instead of other pain relievers that are taken every three to six hours.
 Oxycodone hydrochloride is prescribed to decrease pain, and help to improve function and mobility.
-If you or a loved one is suffering from an abuse of this drug, please call the drug rehab program at Cirque Lodge today for immediate assistance.
-Our toll-free number is 1-877-997-3422.
+What was not anticipated was the numbers of individuals that would become addicted to this medication, or the need of drug treatment to address this dependence.

 |Other Brands of Abused Opioids|

-Some of the more commonly known drugs that are classified as opioids include morphine and codeine.
+Some other more commonly known drugs that are classified as opioids include Percocet, Lortab and Roxicet.
 Morphine is a very powerful pain reliever and is typically used either before or after surgery.
 It is also used in terminally-ill patients to provide a level of comfort for those patients in their final stages of a disease.
-Codeine, though still in this same class, is a less powerful pain reliever, and is typically prescribed for milder pain management, such as after a visit to a dentist or to help relieve coughing.
+Hydrocodone is found in less powerful pain relievers, and is typically prescribed for milder pain management, such as after a visit to a dentist or to help relieve coughing.
 Other well-known opioids are Darvon, Vicodin and Demerol.

 Opioids are effective for pain management because they attach to certain proteins, called opioid receptors.
 These receptors are found throughout the body, specifically in the brain and spinal cord.
 When an opioid attaches itself to the brain or in the spinal cord, it modifies the way the body responds to pain.
 The brain will also respond to an opioid by providing a sense of pleasure or euphoria.
 Since an opioid can cause drowsiness or depress breathing, overuse could lead to respiratory failure, even with a single large dose.

 On the street, OxyContin is also referred to as "Oxycotton," "O.C.," "Killer," and "Hillbilly Heroin".
-OxyContin, if taken as prescribed, will not usually cause addiction.
-A dependence develops mostly in individuals who are already addicts of other kinds of drugs.
-These individuals usually seek out the drug to obtain the spectacular high when it is crushed.
-OxyContin addiction can be accompanied by physical dependence, withdrawal symptoms, and tolerance.
-The sudden absence of OxyContin in the body of an addict can lead to signs of withdrawal, including anxiety, insomnia, restlessness, vomiting, and severe stomach cramps.
+However, if taken as prescribed, it will not usually cause addiction.
+Dependence develops mostly in individuals who are already addicts of other kinds of drugs.
+These individuals usually seek out drugs to obtain the spectacular high when it is crushed.
+Addictions can be accompanied by physical dependence, withdrawal symptoms, and tolerance.
+The sudden absence of opioids in the body of an addict can lead to signs of withdrawal, including anxiety, insomnia, restlessness, vomiting, and severe stomach cramps.

 Individuals who take large doses of OxyContin are at risk of developing respiratory depression, which can lead to death.
-OxyContin can also be proved fatal if abused with any other chemical substance, including alcohol.
-A major concern with OxyContin abuse is for new users of the drug.
-If an individual’s body has not built up a tolerance to the oxycodone hydrochloride, and the drug is abused by crushing, snorting, or injecting, OxyContin can prove to be fatal.
+It can also be proved fatal if abused with any other chemical substance, including alcohol.
+A major concern with prescription drug abuse is for new users of the drugs.
+If an individual’s body has not built up a tolerance to the oxycodone hydrochloride, and the drug is abused by crushing, snorting, or injecting, it can prove to be fatal.

-For individuals and/or families that are concerned about OxyContin abuse, Cirque Lodge offers a personalized prescription drug treatment plan.
-Upon admittance, an individual receives a comprehensive assessment to allow the treatment staff at Cirque Lodge to fully understand the needs of that individual.
-The treatment staff at Cirque Lodge will then develop a OxyContin addiction treatment program that is individualized to best help the resident on their road to recovery.
+For individuals and/or families that are concerned about prescription drug abuse, we offer a personalized prescription drug treatment plan.
+Upon admittance, each individual receives a comprehensive assessment.
+This provides a starting point for how to move forward with OxyContin rehabilitation.
+Our clinical and medical staff will then develop an addiction treatment program that is individualized for that resident on their road to recovery.